 Will classes be held in Palmer Commons?

-No. Most classes will take place remotely for winter term.
+No. Most classes will take place remotely for the spring/summer terms.

 Will there be capacity limits?